Man bites dog: North Koreans eat dog meat to beat the heat

 PYONGYANG, North Korea — In North Korea, summer is not a good time to be a dog.

-With the sizzling heat upon the country, North Korea’s biggest brewery is pumping out twice as much beer as usual, Pyongyang residents are queuing up to get their “bingsu” — a syrupy treat made with shaved ice — and restaurants are serving up bowl after bowl of the season’s biggest culinary attraction: spicy dog meat soup.
+In the sizzling heat, North Korea’s biggest brewery is pumping out twice as much beer as usual, Pyongyang residents are lining up to get their “bingsu” — a syrupy treat made with shaved ice — and restaurants are serving up bowl after bowl of the season’s biggest culinary attraction: spicy dog meat soup.

 The dates are fixed according to the lunar calendar and dog meat consumption centers around the “sambok,” or three hottest days — July 17 and 27, and Aug.
 16 this year.
-Demand appears to be especially high this year because of a heatwave that has hit many parts of East Asia.
-Temperatures in the North have been among the highest ever recorded, hovering near the 40 degree Celsius (104 Fahrenheit) mark in several cities.
+Demand appears to be especially high this year because of a heatwave in East Asia.
+Temperatures in the North have been among the highest ever recorded, hovering near 40 degree Celsius (104 Fahrenheit) in several cities.

-As is the case with almost anything else, good statistics for how much dog is eaten in the North are not available.
+As is the case with almost everything, good statistics are not available for how much dog is eaten in the North.

-But in South Korea, where even President Moon Jae-in has pet dogs, at least 2 million canines are slaughtered and eaten each year despite the fact that the popularity of dog meat as a food is waning.
-While many older South Koreans believe dog meat aids virility, younger citizens generally are either against the practice or indifferent to it and there has been increasing pressure to ban it altogether.
+But in South Korea, where even President Moon Jae-in has dogs as pets, at least 2 million canines are slaughtered and eaten each year even though its popularity as food is waning.
+While many older South Koreans believe dog meat aids virility, younger people generally are either against the practice or indifferent to it and there has been increasing pressure to ban it altogether.

 On both sides of the Demilitarized Zone, dogs used for their meat are raised on farms for that express purpose.